James T Green talks about his work at tonight’s opening, Like.Share.Follow.

 photo: Hannah Dunsirn

-Anonymous asked: How long does the exhibition go if I missed the opening?
+Anonymous said: How long does the exhibition go if I missed the opening?

 The show will run until November 2nd!